gauravshelangia/blood-bank/readme.md

-# auth-wizard
+# blood-bank

-This application contains simple user auth system with spring boot.
+This application implements the whole backend system for managing multiple blood banks.
+The whole appliaction is written in java with Spring boot framework.

 ## Requirements
 ### Install postgresql